Have you been injured in an accident that wasn't your fault?

-We have helped injured claimants in Wigan, Greater Manchester and throughout the UK get compensation for:
+We have helped injured claimants in Wigan, Greater Manchester and throughout the UK.
+We can help you claim the compensation you need to fund your recovery.

 Do I qualify for personal injury compensation?